Modularity of preferential attachment graphs: Introduction

 \section{Introduction}

-The first random graphs based on the concept of {\it preferential attachment} were random recursive trees, see for example \cite{Szymanski1993,Szymanski1987}.
+Real-world networks, ranging from social and information networks to biological and technological infrastructures, often exhibit a rich community structure.
+Detecting and analyzing such communities has far-reaching applications: identifying groups of common interest in social media, classifying spam and misinformation, retrieving related content, uncovering proteins with similar biological functions, optimizing large-scale infrastructures, improving network visualization, etc.~\cite{KaPrTh21,NeBook10}.

+To model these networks mathematically, preferential attachment graphs have become one of the main paradigms.
+Their early forms appeared as random recursive trees~\cite{Szymanski1993,Szymanski1987}.
 However, the in-depth study of preferential attachment models was initiated in 1999 by the work of Barabási and Albert \cite{BA_basic}, who indicated the applications of such graphs in network modeling.
-The preferential attachment model was subsequently formally defined and analyzed by Bollobás, Riordan, Spencer, and Tusn\'ady \cite{Bollobas2001} and Bollo\'as and Riordan in \cite{Bol_Rio_chapter,Bol_Rio_diameter}.
-It relies on two mechanisms: growth (the graph is growing over time, gaining a new vertex and a bunch of $h \geq 1$ edges at each time step) and preferential attachment (arriving vertex is more likely to attach to other vertices with high degree rather than with low degree), for a precise definition check Section \ref{sec:notation}.
+The preferential attachment model was subsequently formally defined and analyzed by Bollob\'as, Riordan, Spencer, and Tusn\'ady \cite{Bollobas2001}, and Bollob\'as and Riordan in \cite{Bol_Rio_chapter,Bol_Rio_diameter}.
+It relies on two mechanisms: growth (the graph is growing over time, gaining a new vertex and a bunch of $h \geq 1$ edges at each time step) and preferential attachment (an arriving vertex is more likely to attach to other vertices with high degree rather than with low degree), for a precise definition check Section \ref{sec:notation}.
 Its degree distribution as well as diameter often fit in with the ones spotted in reality \cite{Hofstad_2017,NeBook10}.
-Nevertheless, experimental study shows that, unlike real networks, it lacks apparent community structure.
+Nevertheless, an experimental study shows that, unlike real networks, it lacks apparent community structure.

-The notion of a graph featuring a community structure may be understood in a variety of ways.
-Therefore, some measures of the presence of community structure in the network had to be introduced.
-One of them is \textit{modularity} proposed by Newman and Girvan in 2004 \cite{NeBook10,NeGi04}.
-The vertices of a graph with high modularity may be partitioned into subsets in which there are much more internal edges than we would expect by chance (see Definition~\ref{def:modularity}).
-Nowadays, modularity is widely used not only as a quality function judging the performance of community detection algorithms~\cite{KaPrTh21}, but also as a central ingredient of such algorithms, like in Louvain algorithm \cite{BlGuLaLe08}, Leiden algorithm \cite{TrWaEc19} or Tel-Aviv algorithm \cite{GiSh_23}.